whoismissing/peleus/README.md

 * https://github.com/TheRomanXpl0it/ghidra-emu-fun - ghidrascript frontend of pcode emulator
 * https://github.com/kc0bfv/pcode-emulator - pcode emulator

+## sleigh

+[sleigh](https://ghidra.re/courses/languages/html/sleigh.html) is ghidra's processor specification language

+relevant processor spec files (which are mostly XML) are located in: `Ghidra/Processors/`

+Some of the relevant file conventions are:

+* .ldefs - processor metadata
+* .cspec - calling conventions of the processor
+* .slaspec - declaration of endianness and stuff
+* .sla - compiled form for ELF relocations

 ## Errata

 * allegedly, the regex in `docs/api/search.js` can be changed to match more stuff in the web search of the java docs.
 * at the moment, there is no good way to change the graph view colors from the API. so ghetto dark mode exists by going to `Edit -> Tool Options -> Tool -> Use Inverted Colors`
+* generally, the workflow is to prototype a script in python and if it becomes a bigger thing, develop the plugin in java

 ## cool projects